Pinnacle-Networks/Pinnacle/docs/content/fundamentals/datalayer_overview.md

 # Datalayer

-The `Datalayer` is the principle point of entry in `pinnacle` for:
+The `Datalayer` is the principle point of entry in `Pinnacle` for:

 - Communicating with the database
 - Instructing models and other components to work together with the database
-- Accessing and storing meta-data about your `pinnacle` models and data
+- Accessing and storing meta-data about your `Pinnacle` models and data

 Technically, the `Datalayer` "wires together" several important backends involved in the AI workflow:

 - Querying the database via the **databackend**
 - Storing and retrieving serialized model-weights and other artifacts from the **artifact store**
-- Storing and retrieval important meta-data, from the **meta-data store** and information about models and other components which are to be installed with `pinnacle`
+- Storing and retrieval important meta-data, from the **meta-data store** and information about models and other components which are to be installed with `Pinnacle`
 - Performing computations over the data in the **databackend** using the models saved in the **artifact store**

 ```python